ThomasSpradling/ThomasSpradling/README.md

 - I triple majored in Math, Physics, and Chemistry while at university.
 - I study computer science coursework for fun.

-Currently I'm doing mathematics research under the Kedlaya group at UCSD.
-More information about that will be given Soon™.
 <br><br><br><br><br>

 ## Notable Projects